razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 * `vcaching_purge_urls` - add additional URLs to purge

 == Changelog ==

+= 1.6.6 =
+* no more SSl auto detection.
+If you use SSL with Varnish use the option 'Use SSL (https://) for purge requests.'
+* there are cases where the website uses SSL, but the Varnish servers do not

 = 1.6.5 =
 * added sslverify set default to false to wp_remote_request. thanks @Jules81